kurtkuehnert/terrain_renderer/README.md

 A large-scale real-world terrain renderer written in Rust using the Bevy game engine.

-This project is developed by [Kurt Kühnert](https://github.com/kurtkuehnert) and contains the reference implementation of my bachelors thesis.
+This project is developed by [Kurt Kühnert](https://github.com/kurtkuehnert) and contains the reference implementation of my bachelor thesis.
 This terrain renderer focuses on visualizing large-scale terrains in a seamless, continuous, and efficient manner.
-The source code was developed as an open source plugin for the Bevy game engine, which can be found here: https://github.com/kurtkuehnert/bevy_terrain.
+The source code was developed as the open source plugin **[bevy_terrain](https://github.com/kurtkuehnert/bevy_terrain)** for the Bevy game engine.

+Additionally, this repository contains the full version of my **[Bachelor Thesis](https://github.com/kurtkuehnert/terrain_renderer/blob/main/Thesis.pdf)** describing the novel terrain rendering method in great detail.

 The terrain data is taken from the [Geoportal Sachsen (GeoSN, dl-de/by-2-0)](https://geoportal.sachsen.de/) and the [Federal Office of Topography swisstopo](https://www.swisstopo.admin.ch/en/home.html)

-Additionally, this repository contains the full version of the thesis describing the novel terrain rendering method in great detail.
-It can be found here: `todo: link to thesis`.

 ## Abstract